smartdevicelink/sdl_evolution/proposals/NNNN-initial-and-hint-text-for-keyboard.md

 ## Motivation

 Sometimes user wants to continue to input a text which partially is already filled in device's input text field, then after connecting to SDL the text field is totally empty.
+Another scenario is when some text is filled into SDl keyboard then we press Enter and we launch Keyboard again.
+Input text field is blank and previously entered text is gone.

 ## Proposed solution

 When creating an SDL Keyboard we should give two text arguments: initialText and hintText.
 Argument hintText should just replace current initialText.
 Flow for initialText must be developed in all submodules from the scratch.

+So the perfect description of these arguments should be like that:

+*initialText - text which is prefilled to input text field of Keyboard *hintText - text which is a hint or description of the content which should be entered to input text field

 Possible usage should be like: